-In the past, many companies entered into arrangements that allowed them to reward employees with a loan made via a 3rd party in lieu of actual salary.
+In the past, many companies entered into arrangements that allowed them to reward employees with a loan made via a 3rd party instead of actual salary.
 This 3rd party would often take the shape of an Employee Benefit Trust (“EBT”).

-This distancing, now known as a ‘relevant step’ previously meant that these schemes, prior to the introduction of the new Disguised Remuneration rules (Part 7A of ITEPA 2003) in December 2010, were not caught by these new provisions.
+This distancing, now known as a ‘relevant step’ previously, meant that these schemes, before introducing the new Disguised Remuneration rules (Part 7A of ITEPA 2003) in December 2010, were not caught these new provisions.
 Existing schemes with loans were a state of dormancy.

 The introduction of the 2019 Loan Charge now gives HMRC powers to revisit these historical schemes and issue a retrospective PAYE charge, with substantial penalties levied.

 The 2019 Loan Charge Rules

 The Finance (No. 2) Act 2017 contained significant steps to combat these schemes.
 To apply the charge, the arrangement must first pass to verify if it falls within Part 7A.
 The key is to establish whether an employer sets up the arrangement to benefit an employee.

 The charge essentially treats taxes outstanding loans as if they were remuneration (income/salary) and creates an approximately combined tax and NIC liability of a massive 61% loan value.

 By 1st October 2019, all employees who have benefited from loans from such schemes must provide detailed information to HMRC regarding themselves and the loan itself, along with outstanding balances, details of all loans and repayments per tax year, including loans that have previously been released or written off.